-Peter and John recognized that there was a proper place for civil disobedience.
+Peter and John recognized elsewhere that there was a proper place for civil disobedience.
 They realized that their first loyalty and responsibility was to obey God - not man.
-They had seen the resurrected Christ and would continue to be a witness for Him in spite of the edicts to stop witnessing.
-It is when the laws of human government make it illegal to obey God that Christians must refuse to submit.
-We should obey God rather than man.
-However, we should also realize that in disobeying the law we will probably have to bear the consequences of disobedience.
+They had seen the resurrected Christ and would continue to be a witness for Him.
+It is when the laws of human government make it illegal to obey God.
+In such a case we should obey God rather than man.
+However, we should also realize that in disobeying the law we will probably have to bear the consequences of disobeying.